UPDATED MAY 31, 2023

 In 2017, she was nominated for her first Oscar for her determined mother in Lady Bird, and today, at 67, she’s appeared in multiple episodes of the 2022 series The Dropout and Hacks, and in Ray Romano’s film of the same year, Somewhere in Queens.

 Becky Conner is the oldest daughter— pretty, popular, and very intelligent.
 Goranson landed this career-defining role in her 2nd ever audition.
 Goranson left the show after season 5 to attend Vassar College, where she was an English major with a concentration in poetry.
 She was replaced by Sarah Chalke and Lecy will forever be known as Becky #1.
 For the revival, Goranson reclaimed Becky, and Chalke was given a different character.

 Some other notable roles include the films Boys Don’t Cry in 1999, and 2010’s The Extra Man.

-Today she’s in her late 40s, and along with The Connors, also was in the 2019 drama, Buck Run.
+Today she’s 48 and, along with The Connors, also was in the 2019 drama, Buck Run.